Ghostkeeper/SettingsGuide/contributing.md

 ----
 Feature requests are also welcome in the [issues page](https://github.com/Ghostkeeper/SettingsGuide/issues).

 I intend to write descriptions for every setting in Cura, but this is a lot of work.
-If you'd like to request precedence for certain settings, feel free to ask.
+If you'd like to request priority for certain settings, feel free to ask.

 Submitting pull requests
 ----